Tuesday, November 02, 2010

 Janice Hardy, @Janice_Hardy

-We're word people.
 Stuck is a temporary situation.
 Stuck is a delay.
 Blocked is more permanent.
 Blocked is being forced to stop.
-It may sound silly, but words have power.
-Thinking "I'm blocked, I may never write again" is terrifying.
-Thinking "I"m stuck, how the heck am I going to get out of this?" is just frustrating.
+It may sound silly, but words have power, and thinking "I'm blocked, I may never write again" is terrifying and makes the situation worse.
+Thinking "I’m stuck, how the heck am I going to get out of this?" is just frustrating.
 I can deal with frustrating.
+There’s a way out of stuck.

-Stuck on Why Any of This Would Happen in the First Place
+Are You Stuck on Why Your Protagonist Would Do This in the First Place?

 7 comments: